liquidev/pan/README.md

 is slow and bulky, and Blender isn't geared very well for motion graphics.
 Both need plugins to make creating nice, satisfying, sequential animations fast and efficient.
-Why do we have to stick with software that clearly isn't made for this purpose, when we can create better alternatives?
+Why do we have to stick with software that clearly isn't made for this purpose, when we can create a better alternative?

+Many people already use [Processing](https://processing.org) for this purpose, but the lack of an interactive preview with a timeline can be a bit frustrating.
+It's a much more general purpose tool, and while it is fully possible to create animations with it, the experience could be a bit better.

-pan is the answer to this: using a simple, but powerful API, embracing the simplicity of Lua as a scripting language, and providing hot reloading to make small edits fast and easy to do, it makes the creation of 2D motion graphics a breeze.
+Enter pan: using a simple, but powerful API, embracing the simplicity of Lua as a scripting language, and providing hot reloading to make small edits fast and easy to do, it makes the creation of 2D motion graphics a breeze.
 Its render times are really fast, and the preview can run your animation in full 60 fps—even when your animation is to be exported in a lower framerate.
 The preview is capable of running even on low-end hardware, thanks to OpenGL hardware acceleration.
 Apart from that, pan's API is simple to learn and use.
-You don't even have to go online for a reference: it's built in to the program, right after the help text.
+You don't even have to go online for a reference: it's built right in to the program.
 Simply run `pan r` and read away!

 ## Installation